 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2024 HMP or Discontinue 2.
 If including action in the 2024 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
-Yates County-12 Local Airport Safety and Security Measures Yates County and municipal governments Problem: The County has not been too involved in ensuring safety and security measures are written and evaluated at local airports.
-Solution: Support the work of local transportation committees to implement safety and security measures at local airports.
-2. The County Airport now has Discontinue Not applicable Ongoing capability.
+Yates County-12 Local Airport Safety and Security Measures Trans.
+Accidents Yates County and municipal governments Solution: Support the work of local 1.
+Ongoing Capability.
+2. The County Airport now has a camera system for the whole complex.
+Received a FAA grant for a deicing machine for aircraft.
+Discontinue Not applicable Ongoing capability.
 Yates County-3 Training and Equipment for First Responders Hazardous Materials YC Emergency Services, Sheriff, NYSP, local Law Enforcement agencies Problem: First responders with Yates County face significant risks when dealing with methadone labs and the associated hazardous materials.
 Currently, there is a lack of specialized training and adequate equipment to safely manage these dangerous situations.
 This gap in preparedness puts both the first responders and the public at risk during emergency responses involving methadone labs.
 Solution: Provide further training and equipment for first responders regarding Methadone labs and associated hazardous material risks 1.
 No Progress 2.
 The County was not able to make any progress on this action due to other County priority projects.
 Include in HMP Keep as is.
 Will try to implement training materials prior to end of year.
 Not applicable Yates County-14 Public Education on Hazardous Materials Hazardous Materials LEPC Problem: There is a significant lack of public awareness regarding the proper procedures to follow if a hazardous material is released near their location.
 This gap in knowledge can lead to confusion, panic, and potentially harmful actions during such incidents, putting the safety and well-being of the community at risk.
 1. In Progress 2.
 Partnership with Sheriff and Public Health.
 Social Media communications plan developed.
 Reverse 911 and Nixle sends instructions to residents on what to do/shelter in place.
 Include in HMP Keep as is Not applicable